How to Spend 3 Days in Lisbon - A Local’s Itinerary

 The history of Lisbon and the story of the Portuguese Discoveries are told in the Belém area and the city's downtown.
 It was from Belém that the Portuguese maritime expeditions set out to explore the world, while downtown served as the city's administrative and commercial center, where wealth obtained abroad was brought and traded.

-As you tour the city on this first day, with the Tejo River always by your side, you will experience how Lisbon has evolved without ever losing sight of its heritage.
+As you tour the city on this first day, with the Tejo River always by your side, you'll experience how Lisbon has evolved without ever losing sight of its heritage.

 Mosteiro dos Jerónimos